 If you are in need of an attorney to help you handle the closing of a family member’s estate, Payne Law Firm LLC is here to help.
 We understand that this is a difficult time, and we are here to take the legal burdens off your shoulders so you can grieve and deal with the emotions of losing a loved one.

 What is Probate?

 Probate is how the Court recognizes the property transfers from a deceased person to the proper heirs or beneficiaries.
 Heirs or beneficiaries are those who are spouses, children, family members, friends, or other parties who may be designated to receive distributions upon a person’s passing.
 Generally, the probate process consists of determining heirs, inventorying and managing probate assets, resolving creditors’ claims and disputes, and ultimately distributing estate property or funds appropriately.
 The process can be paperwork intensive and difficult to navigate on your own, which is why it’s so crucial to hire a qualified law firm Charleston SC to help.

 How long is the Probate process?

 Although there is no requirement that a personal representative hire a lawyer, it is strongly encouraged.
 The Court cannot give you legal advice as to decisions regarding how to handle debts and whether to pay those estate debts or how to resolve conflicts amongst heirs.
 As the personal representative, you owe fiduciary duties to the other family members or persons who are to inherit portions of the estate.
 Breaching those fiduciary duties by making mistakes can expose you to personal liability.
 A probate and estate attorney can help to ensure that assets are distributed quickly and properly so that your liability is minimized.
-Under certain circumstances, probate and estate attorneys may agree to take their fee out of the estate so that you are not required to pay an upfront retainer out of your own pocket for legal services.
+Under certain circumstances, probate and estate attorneys Charleston SC or elsewhere may agree to take their fee out of the estate so that you are not required to pay an upfront retainer out of your own pocket for legal services.